So... What are Fungus Gnats?

 Fungus gnats have a predator that actually is named for the tiny pest.
 Fungus Gnat Predators (Hypoaspis aculeifer) look particularly for fungus gnats as well as other garden pests.

-Fungus Gnat Predators (Hypoaspis aculeifer) pierce the larvae and feed on their contents.
+Fungus Gnat Predators (Hypoaspis aculeifer) pierce the larvae and feed on their insides.
 Both adult and nymph fungus gnat predators, which are a species of mite, will prey on the fungus gnats causing damage to your plant.
-These beneficial predators are usually sold commercially in shaker containers and spread over the soil.
-They will dig into the soil where they will dwell and females will lay their eggs.
+These beneficial predators are usually sold commercially in shaker containers and can be spread over the soil.
+After applied, they will burrow into the soil where they will seek out fungus gnats and reproduce.

 Use caution when introducing predators in conjunction with insecticides.
 Spray an organic insecticide first.
 Then introduce the predatory species to kill the rest of the infestation.
-If applied in the opposite order, the insecticides may also kill these beneficial insects or arachnids.
+If applied in the opposite order, the insecticides may also kill these beneficial predators.

-If using commercially produced Fungus Gnat Predators, be sure to read and follow all instructions that accompany the product to find out when to disperse the mites on the plants.
+If using commercially produced fungus gnat predators, be sure to read and follow all instructions that accompany them to find out when to disperse the mites on the plants.
 They should be applied before fungus gnat populations become established or when populations are low.